IDGeek121/SA2DemoRecording/README.md

 ### Playback
 1. Select a stage for which you have a replay.
 2. Then, hold the Y button while confirming a mission.
-    - This will take you to a black screen, but replay information will be output to the mod loader console.
     - __It will throw an error and crash the game if you don't have any replays for the stage you've selected.
 This will be fixed at a later date__.
 3. Scroll up and down through all available replays, and press A to select a replay.

 ## Build
-My old driver ReplayMeta requires features from C++20, but the actual mod loader DLL only requires features from C++17.

 1. Install VS2019
 1. Open [SA2DemoRecording.sln](https://github.com/IDGeek121/SA2DemoRecording/blob/main/SA2DemoRecording.sln)
 1. Build for x86